Classes | |

 is the impulse response of the filter.

-In practice, when simulating a communication link, the impulse response is sampled with a sample period
+In practice, when simulating a communication link, the impulse response

 that is related to the symbol rate of the system of investigation (often 2-8 times higher).
 Hence, the impulse response of the channel can now be modeled as a time-discrete filter or tapped-delay line (TDL) where the delays are given as